 Caterpillars are dark violet, with six rows of clustered spines, black on top and red-brown at the side.

-Flies from August to mid-September.
-Typically associated with hillsides, dunes, and embankments on barren, sandy, or gravelly soils.
+Morman Metalmarks fly from August to mid-September.
+They are typically associated with hillsides, dunes, and embankments on barren, sandy, or gravelly soils.
 These conditions are ideal for the growth of its buckwheat host plant, which provides both food for the butterfly larvae and nectar for the adults.

 In Canada, the Mormon Metalmark is found only in the Similkameen Valley